Harp Village 2014

 Friday Sept 19th - Sunday 21st

-This year we have commissioned a very special suite of music about Cromarty and homecoming which will form the basis for the workshop tuition at the Harp Village.
-The 3 tunes will be written by Corrina Hewat, Mary Macmaster and Patsy Seddon and will be performed at the Friday night concert.
+This year we have commissioned a very special suite of music about Cromarty and homecoming - the Cromarty Suite- which will form the basis for the workshop tuition at the Harp Village.
+3 tunes will be written by Corrina Hewat, Mary Macmaster and Patsy Seddon and will be performed at the Friday night concert as a complete suite of music.
 Over the weekend, students will learn the tunes and will all get together to perform it at the final afternoon concert on Sunday 21st September at the Stables.

 This is a unique opportunity to take part in this very special event

-This year's tutors are Corrina Hewat, Patsy Seddon, Mary Macmaster, Heather Yule and Una Monaghan from Ireland.
+This year's tutors are Corrina Hewat, Patsy Seddon, Mary Macmaster, Heather Yule and Una Monaghan from Belfast, Northern Ireland.

 If you're a budding harp player, a player of some experience or someone who has always wanted to try but haven't taken those first steps yet, the Cromarty Harp Village is the place to be in September.

 First of all, which of these categories would describe you best?

 You have very little experience of playing harp at all.
 You have had relatively few lessons, you may require help with basic technique.
 All Absolute Beginner workshops will be with Heather Yule

 All the other tutors will be teaching all the different ability levels over the weekend so you will have time with each of them.